 Section Info: ARTH-102-01

-Course Title: Art in the Premodern World
+Course Title: Art and Architecture in the Premodern World

 Start Date: 09/04/2024 End Date: 12/17/2024